pytorch/rfcs/RFC-0036-hardware-accelerators-pytorch.org.md

 * Huawei: @Yikun @hipudding

 ## **Summary**
-The main page of pytorch.org only shows PyTorch Get-Started  on CUDA, ROCm and CPU, but the hardware accelerator support is more diverse and the ecosystem is rapidly evolving with new accelerators like Intel Gaudi, Google TPU, etc.
+The main page of pytorch.org only shows PyTorch Get-Started  on CUDA, ROCm and CPU, but the hardware accelerator support is more diverse and the ecosystem is rapidly evolving with new accelerators like Intel Gaudi, Huawei Ascend, Google TPU, etc.
 The proposal in this RFC is to enable the visibility of broad set of accelerators that supports PyTorch for the community, and create a space for hardware vendors to provide instructions and details about their PyTorch support.